rs189/TruckersMP-Linux/README.md

 Common issues and solutions:
 - If the installer fails to start, ensure all dependencies are installed.
 - If Wine version check fails, upgrade Wine to version 9.15 or higher.
-- If UMU Launcher is not found, ensure it's installed.

 ## Uninstallation

 To uninstall TruckersMP:
-1. Uninstall TruckersMP Launcher using Winetricks.
+1. Uninstall TruckersMP Launcher using Protontricks.
 2. Delete the desktop entry from `~/.local/share/applications/wine/Programs/TruckersMP/`.

 # Licence